SchmidtScoreboard/SchmidtScoreboard.github.io/blog_posts/Scoreboard2.2Update.md

 ![](assets/IMG_0825.jpeg)

 This update brings a much-requested improvement to Baseball games: an on base indicator!
 Now, you can be even more up to date than ever before!
+This requires adding your baseball teams as favorites again because it uses a different data source.
+Sorry for the inconvenience.

 I’m excited to bring features like this to other sports, such as down and yardage indicators for football.

 ## Magic Power Clock